We have compiled the most important, in depth information on Critchleys. Learn about their services, customer reviews and the company details.

 Debt consolidation is one of four main ways people manage their personal debt:

-- A Debt Management Plan (DMP): This is where you work with a registered DMP provider such as Critchleys to set up an agreement to pay off your debts in instalments, usually over 5 years.
+- A Debt Management Plan (DMP): You work with a registered DMP provider such as Critchleys to organise an agreement to pay off your debts in instalments, usually over 5 years.

-- An Individual Voluntary Arrangement (IVA): This is set up by an insolvency practitioner like Critchleys
+- An Individual Voluntary Arrangement (IVA): As discussed, this is set up by an insolvency practitioner like Critchleys and managed totally by them.

-- Bankruptcy: This is a last-resort option where you cannot pay off your debts because you lack the finances or assets to pay off your debts.
+- Bankruptcy: This is a final-resort choice where you cannot afford to pay off your debts because you do not have the income, assets or ability to make payments by yourself.

 What is debt consolidation?